Harald Link: Philanthropy

 One of Link's main philanthropic projects is a German programme for science education called The Little Scientist House, now taught in more than 13,000 Thai schools.
 In 2010, he became an elected member of the Council of the Thai Red Cross Society.

-In 2014, Link's organization B.Grimm partnered with the World Wildlife Fund and its efforts to help recover Thailand’s tiger population.
+In 2014, Link's organization B.Grimm partnered with the World Wildlife Fund and its efforts to help recover Thailand's tiger population.

 According to Thaizeit.de, for aiding the development of German-Thai trade and economic relations, he was awarded the Federal Cross of Merit First Class, which was given by Ambassador Dr. Hanns-Heinrich Schumacher.

+Political donations

+In August 2021, Harald Link donated 100,000 Euro to the center-right liberal party Free Democratic Party (Germany) and again in November 2024, Link donated another 100,000 Euro to Free Democratic Party.

 Personal life

 Link built the largest polo club in Thailand, the Thai Polo & Equestrian Club in Pattaya.

 His wife is a titled princess in Liechtenstein.
-The couple married April 1981 and have two children, Felix and Caroline, the former serving as president of the group's real estate company.
+The couple married April 1981 and have two children, Felix and Caroline (both were born in Bangkok), the former serving as president of the group's real estate company.
 Link reports that he is grooming his daughter Caroline to take over the family business.